mikeperry-tor/tor/doc/HACKING/CircuitPaddingDevelopment.md

 Tor's unit test framework should make this simulator relatively easy to build.
 See [ticket 31788](https://bugs.torproject.org/31788) for details.

+### 7.6.
+Reactions to Cell Arrival Patterns

+Right now, if you wish your machine to react to a certain count of incoming cells in a row, you have to have a state for each cell, and use the infinity bin to timeout of the sequence in each state.
+We could make this more compact if each state had an arrival cell counter and inter-cell timeout.
+Or we could make more complex mechanisms.

+XXX: Ticket for this

 ## 8. Open Research Problems